pikvm/pikvm/docs/faq.md

     ??? warning "Do not forget the /24(CIDR), otherwise it will not work and your PiKVM will become unreachable) If you're using Wi-Fi but you don't have `/etc/systemd/network/wlan0.network` file, then first you will need to [`migrate the Wi-Fi settings from `netctl` to `systemd-networkd`](wifi.md).

+??? question "How to disable IPv6 on PiKVM?"

+    To do this, you need at least KVMD 3.301 installed on your device.
+If this is not the case, update the OS.

+    Next, append the `ipv6.disable=1` parameter to `/boot/cmdline.txt` and perform `reboot`.

 ??? question "How do I recover my PiKVM, it cannot be reached now"

     1. Take the USB-C end cable you have for your target and move to the PiKVM IOIO port or CON port